Problems in the family

 - do not have the required language level

-EU/EFTA citizens and persons with a permanent residence permit in an EU/EFTA state
+EU/EFTA citizens and persons with a permanent residence permit in an EU/EFTA country

 It is not necessary for you to live with your partner.
 However, if it is clear to both of you that you are separating or divorcing, then you must apply for a residence permit for yourself.

-This is possible if you can prove that you have a job or sufficient assets to live in Switzerland.
+This is possible if you can prove that you have a job or enough assets to live in Switzerland.

 Further information on the dissolution of marriage or partnership

-Engagement, marriage, divorce: every person has the same rights in Switzerland.
+Engagement, marriage, divorce: everyone has the same right in Switzerland.
 You can decide for yourself whether and whom you want to marry and whether you want to divorce.

 Forced marriage also occurs in Switzerland.
 Report such a case.